digitranslab/dblock/README.md

 <!-- markdownlint-disable MD030 -->

 <p align="center" style="font-size: 12px;">
-    Kozmoai is a low-code app builder for RAG and multi-agent AI applications.
+    Minerva is a low-code app builder for RAG and multi-agent AI applications.
 It’s Python-based and agnostic to any model, API, or database.
 </p>

 ## ✨ Core features